Kibune to Kurama hike, Kyoto, Japan

 Getting to Kibune Village from central Kyoto is really easy, and in total we dedicated only a half-day to this trip.

 Make your way to Demachiyanagi Station (near the Kyoto Imperial Palace) and take one of the frequent Eizan Main Line trains to Kurama.
 Around 28 minutes after departing the train arrives at Kibuneguchi station, the second-to-last stop on the line.
-The journey, not included in the JR Pass, costs YEN430 each way.
+A ticket for the journey, not included in the JR Pass, costs YEN430 each way.

 The road from the station into Kibune village follows the path of the Kibune river, and is itself a lovely and tranquil walk - beneath a canopy of trees, and surrounded by lush forest vegetation, the river running alongside all the while.
 It is uphill the entire way though, and takes around 15-20 minutes.
 There is also no real hard-shoulder, so for those opting to walk as we did - do pay attention to the infrequent cars coming by.